anikolic1/PersonalWebsite/README.md

 ## Suggestions
 I am open to any suggestions to improve my website!
-I am mostly looking for better overall design advice, or if there are any ways to improve the code.
+I am mostly looking for better overall design advice, and if there are any ways to improve the code.